axibase/atsd/rule-engine/functions-lookup.md

 ## Overview

-These functions retrieve collections and maps of strings from replacement tables, collections, and other entities.
+Retrieves collections and maps of strings from replacement tables, collections, and other entities.

-The replacement tables are listed on the **Data > Replacement Tables** page.
+Replacement tables are listed on the **Data > Replacement Tables** page.

-The named collections are listed on the **Data > Named Collections** page.
+Named collections are listed on the **Data > Named Collections** page.

 ## Reference